remix-run/remix/docs/future/presets.md

 ## Using a preset

-Presets are designed to be published to npm and consumed within your Vite config.
+Presets are designed to be published to npm and used within your Vite config.
 For example, Remix ships with a preset for Cloudflare:

 ```ts filename=vite.config.ts lines=[3,10]
 import {